esteinig/sketchy/README.md

 SK=~/.sketchy
 ```

-#### `sketchy screen`
+### Screening function

 `Sketchy` primarily uses a screening of the reference sketch containment in the provided read set as implemented by `Mash`.
-I tend to use this function for quick and easy genomic neighbor type screening on many isolates, unless extremely few reads are available (< 200) in which case we find that the diagnostic plots from the online version can aid in determination of frequently occuring genotypes in the ranked sum of shared hashes (see below).
+I tend to use this function for quick and easy genomic neighbor type screening on many isolates, unless few reads are available (< 200).
 Screening with `Mash` uses the winner-takes-all strategy and `Sketchy` then simply links the best match with the genotype data provided with the reference sketches.

 In the `Python client`: